MitMaro/captur/README.md

 # Supported Rust Versions

-This project will support all Rust versions since 1.51 when Rust first supported Rust 2021.
+This project will support Rust versions since 1.56.0, the first release of Rust 2021.

 Dropping support for a Rust version will result in a major version bump, following [Semantic Versioning](https://semver.org/).